tnware/JS-InfusionCalculator/README.md

 3. If filling gelatin capsules, specify the size of the capsules you're using in the "settings" area as well.
 4. For cost calculations, insert the total cost of relevant starting materials.
 5. Refer to the chart at the bottom of the page for your results.

+This calculator assumes you are infusing THC by default but can be adjusted for CBD etc. however performing calculations for multiple different compounds in one batch will not be possible.
+To calculate the various compounds potency for a single batch, simply adjust the potency parameters in the "settings" area to reflect those of the respective compounds and record the levels for each.

 #### Written in HTML and JavaScript